 The USPSTF recognizes that clinical decisions involve more considerations than evidence alone.
 Clinicians should understand the evidence but individualize decisionmaking to the specific patient or situation.
 Similarly, the USPSTF notes that policy and coverage decisions involve considerations in addition to the evidence of clinical benefits and harms.

-This draft Recommendation Statement is available for comment from February 11 until March 10, 2014, at 5:00 PM ET.
+This draft Recommendation Statement is available for comment from April 29 until May 26, 2014, at 5:00 PM ET.
 You may wish to read the entire Recommendation Statement before you comment.
 A fact sheet that explains the draft recommendations in plain language is available here.

 Summary of Recommendation and Evidence

-Benefits of Detection and Early Intervention
+Benefits of Early Detection and Intervention or Treatment

-Harms of Detection and Early Intervention
+Harms of Early Detection and Intervention or Treatment

 Patient Population Under Consideration